 I know a lot more about English and Scottish literature than I do about Irish literature.
 It’s a gap I want to fill in.
 When you look at the classics, there are plenty of standout books written by Irish authors such as Jonathan Swift, Oscar Wilde, and C. S. Lewis.
-But oddly, for all the great Irish authors not many of them set their stories in their native land, in spite of their love of country.
+But oddly, for all the great Irish novelists not many of them set their stories in their native land, in spite of their love of country.
 So I set out to find some classics that are not only written by Irish authors but are also set in Ireland and feature Irish protagonists and Irish interests.

 These six Irish literature picks were written over the course of almost two centuries, and dip into Irish history from the 1600s to the 1920s.
 You’ll find a range of genres and styles, from social satire to ghost story to historical romance.
 Every one of these books will colour out your picture of the Emerald Isle a bit more.
 Read one to celebrate St. Patrick’s Day, before traveling to Ireland, or just because they’re worthwhile.

 Ireland awaits you through the portals of these classic Irish novels and short stories.
 Enjoy your trip!

 A decade before Jane Austen published her first novel, Anglo-Irish writer Maria Edgeworth made her literary debut with Castle Rackrent in 1800.
 Like Austen’s novels, Castle Rackrent is a regional, localized novel and a satire of the landed gentry.
 It’s an interesting book because it’s one of the first historical novels, the first family saga novel, and it features an early example of an unreliable narrator.